How can we create yard habitats that are friendly to humans and also friendly to wildlife?

 *Most native plants can survive without watering, AND they do not need chemicals!!!

-*Bee balm, blazing star, Culver’s root, hyssop, and cone flowers are the very best at attracting butterflies, bees and even hummingbirds.
-Hummingbirds love the cardinal-flower.
+*Bee balm, blazing star, Culver’s root, hyssop, milkweed, and cone flowers are the very best at attracting butterflies, bees and even hummingbirds.
+Hummingbirds love the cardinal-flower and red/pink bee balm.
 Hummingbird moths love little blue stem, sedges and many of the same flowers hummingbirds do.

 *Gold finch and other birds eat the cone flower and little blue stem seeds all winter.

-*Attracting new and interesting butterflies to your yard becomes an obsession as does attracting nesting birds.
+*Attracting new and interesting butterflies to your yard becomes an obsession as does planting butterfly host plants and attracting birds.

 * Bringing birds to your yard can also bring the neighborhood cats.
-Cats are dangerous to birds.
-Keep your cats inside.
+Keep your cats inside they are harmful to birds.

 Plant for flower diversity and blooms throughout the spring, summer and fall!